Who am I?

 I am multilingual, creative, organised, and I put my values into practice.

-- since May 2017: Organisational Assistant at the Friends World Committee for Consultation (FWCC) and its Europe and Middle East Section (EMES)
+- 2017: Organisational Assistant at the Friends World Committee for Consultation (FWCC) and its Europe and Middle East Section (EMES)

 - 2014 to 2017: Linguae Mundi Academic Manager at Coventry University